The total gain or loss (as a percentage) that an investment realises over a given time period.

 Real estate purchased as an investment rather than a place to live.

-A public limited company that is listed on the London Stock Exchange.
+A public limited company that is listed on the London Stock Exchange and is a closed-ended fund.
 It exists to invest in the equity of other companies with the aim of producing a return for its shareholders.

-Individual Savings Account (ISA) offers tax advantages for UK based investors.
+Individual Savings Account (ISA) offers tax advantages for UK-based investors.
 Any returns earned are free from capital gains tax and no further income tax is paid.
-The F&C ISA is a stocks and shares ISA and you can invest up to £20,000 each tax year.
-F&C does not offer cash ISAs.

-These are UK companies that generally have a market value in the £250 million to £2 billion range and make up indices such as the FTSE 250 Index.
+Companies of a medium size.
+In the UK for example, companies between £250 million to £2 billion in size are considered mid-caps and make up indices such as the FTSE 250 Index.

 Net asset value

-A key measure of the value of a company or trust – the total value of assets less liabilities, divided by the number of shares.
+A key measure of the value of a company or trust – the total value of assets less liabilities.

-A style of investment management in which the trust’s portfolio mirrors its benchmark.
+A style of investment management in which a portfolio mirrors its benchmark through the purchase of securities that constitute the benchmark.

-A Public Limited Company in the UK is a company limited by shares and having an authorised share capital of not less than £50,000.
+A Public Limited Company in the UK is a limited liability company, offering shares to the public and having an authorised share capital of at least £50,000.

 The collection of investments held by an investor or a trust.